indietonne2/CANary_0.1/docs/Architecture/C01-14-tf-canary-architecture-documentation.md

 ---

 ## 1. Introduction
+TF-Canary is a Python Developed CAN-Bus Simulator firstly developed vor Raspberry PI and Web.
+It should give IT-Specialists, Automotive Enthusiasts and Car-Hacker a tool to understand how a car is communicating internally.
+This Document is intended for Developer or People who want to get a deep understanding.
+It is not intended as a replacement for the End-User-Documentation.

-This architecture documentation provides a comprehensive overview of the TF-Canary project, detailing system architecture, module interactions, data models, cross-cutting concerns, and state diagrams.
+This architecture documentation provides the  overview of the Canary project, detailing system architecture, module interactions, data models, cross-cutting concerns, and state diagrams.
 It emphasizes detailed interface definitions, logging, testing, and operational modes.

 ## 2. System Overview

-TF-Canary is a robust CAN-bus simulation platform supporting GUI and CLI.
-It integrates scenario management, virtual/hardware CAN interfaces, real-time visualization, comprehensive testing, and centralized logging, with three operational modes: Workshop (Kiosk), Default, and User.
+TF-Canary is a CAN-bus simulation platform supporting GUI and CLI.
+It integrates different preproduced scenarios and a scenario management, virtual/hardware CAN interfaces, real-time visualization, comprehensive testing, and centralized logging, with three operational modes: Workshop (Kiosk), Default, and User.

 [System Overview Diagram](docs/diagrams/architecture/system_overview.puml)

 ---
+### 2.1 Description of the Modes
+There are three Modes predefined:

+* Default -> The Default Setting, if there is no saved Configuration
+* User -> If the User creats his own Setting via the Menu, by default at the next start this will be selected
+* Workshop -> Like a Kiosk-Mode.
+None of the Settings is saved amd on next Start everything is on default.
+If the User creates a Profile in this Mode, it is NOT selected on the next start.
+If the User wants to use his profile he explicitly has to take care of selecting his Profile (Changing to "User" -> selecting his Profile).

 ## 3. Architecture Documentation
+(This Document)
+The Architecture Documentation is the framework for the Documentation

 - [Architecture Documentation (C01-14-tf-canary-architecture-documentation.md)](docs/descriptions/C01-14-tf-canary-architecture-documentation.md)